ipfs-cluster/ipfs-cluster/architecture.md

 ### Startup

 * Initialize the P2P host.
-* Initialize the PeerManager: needs to keep track of cluster peers.
 * Initialize Consensus: start looking for a leader asap.
 * Setup RPC in all componenets: allow them to communicate with different parts of the cluster.
 * Bootstrap: if we are bootstrapping from another node, do the dance (contact, receive cluster peers, join consensus)